Local-first builder utility: DriftCheck by A2ZAI

 Sign in to run your first Checks pack

-The current MVP supports a manual repo connect flow: paste repo metadata, load a YAML starter pack, generate a PR scorecard, and publish a benchmark card.
+The current MVP supports a manual repo connect flow: paste repo metadata, load a YAML starter pack, optionally execute OpenAI-backed cases from the pack itself, grade the outputs with heuristic rules, generate a PR scorecard, and publish a benchmark card.

 Defined viral artifact

 The artifact A2ZAI creates is not a generic dashboard.
-It is a visible object that travels naturally through GitHub, founder launches, and social sharing: a PR scorecard backed by a public benchmark card.
+It is a visible object that travels naturally through GitHub, founder launches, and social sharing: a PR scorecard backed by a public proof card.

 Viral Artifact